 Flossing requires a certain amount of dexterity and thought.
 Don’t rush.

-Although most people find that just before bed is an ideal time, many oral health professionals recommend flossing any time that is most convenient to ensure that you will continue to floss regularly.
-Choose a time during the day when you can floss without haste.
+Although most people find that just before bed is an ideal time, many oral health professionals recommend flossing any time that is most convenient to ensure that you will continue to floss regularly and properly.
+Choose a time during the day when you can floss without hustle.

 Use as much as you need to clean both sides of every tooth with a fresh section of floss.
 In fact, you may need to floss one tooth several times (using fresh sections of floss) to remove all the food debris.
 Although there has been no research, some professionals think reusing sections of floss may redistribute bacteria pulled off one tooth onto another tooth.

-There are many different types of floss: waxed and unwaxed, flavoured and unflavoured, ribbon and thread.
+TThere are many different types of floss: waxed and unwaxed, flavoured and unflavoured, ribbon and thread.
 Try different varieties before settling on one.
 People with teeth that are closely spaced will find that waxed floss slides more easily into the tight space.
 There are tougher shred-resistant varieties that work well for people with rough edges that tend to catch and rip floss.
-Individuals who have artificial teeth such as Bridges for fixed prosthesis may need to use special floss like Superfloss for regular hygiene maintainance.
+Individuals who have artificial teeth such as Bridges for fixed prosthesis may need to use special floss like Super Floss for regular hygiene maintenance.